 Saarinen’s masterpiece is the Helsinki Central Railway Station, built 1909 to 1919.
 He moved to the United States in 1923 but his absence was soon filled by Alvar Aalto, who proved to be an even bigger national hero.
 Aalto, influenced by Gunnar Asplund, softened the hard edges of Functionalism with organic and humanistic touches.

-His pioneering works included the Paimio Sanatorium of 1933, celebrated for both maximizing light and air for tuberculosis patients and for his bentwood Paimio chair, exemplifying the connection between Scandinavian architecture and design.
+His pioneering works included the Paimio Sanatorium of 1933, celebrated for both maximizing light and air for tuberculosis patients and for his bentwood Paimio chair, exemplifying the connection between Scandinavian design and architecture.
 Much later, after designing hundreds of buildings in Finland and abroad, the capstone to his career was Finlandia Hall, a concert and conference venue in Helsinki completed in 1975.